top of page

 (Cuttings that have been potted up.)

 In mid spring you will have potted up the cuttings that were taken last year and have now made it through their first winter.
-Alternatively you may have bought some young plants to get to grips with.
+I don't advise potting up cuttings before the winter of their first year because they don't really have enough roots to get through winter properly and it is possible to lose 50% or more from weakness during winter.

 At this early stage I think it's probably too early to snip off any extra shoots.
-Growth will be much faster if you just give the newly potted cuttings three or four weeks of growing freely to build up their strength.
+Growth will be much faster if you just give the newly potted cuttings or four to six weeks of growing freely to build up their strength.
 More leaves equals = more photosynthesis = more food being made = more, faster growth.
 Be patient and resist the urge to pick shoots off too soon.

 (Suitable material for training.
 Removing the weaker shoots.)
+(Recommended fertiliser)

 After a few weeks of growth the young plants will now be showing some strong shoots and some weak shoots.